Alert 1 of 0

 husband, wife, and child looking in frustration at bills

 Can you believe we are already in March?
-And almost through it at that!
 It is hard to believe that we are already on Step 3 of our 12 step program.
 So far you have tracked your spending and designed a budget for your monthly expenses.
 In this next step, you’ll create a plan for paying down your existing debt.

 Consumer debt can be one of the biggest challenges to realizing good financial wellness.
 Credit card companies design their business model in a way that makes it easy to get stuck paying off debt for years.
-With some intentional action and commitment, reaching true financial wellness and being financially independent is possible.
+But they can be outsmarted!
+With some intentional action and commitment, reaching true financial wellness and being financially healthy is possible.

 Below, I’ve outlined how to pay down debt in five simple steps, along with three debt-paying strategies to avoid.